 Luckily, after loads of research, I found a gadget that easily turns out long, uniform veggie noodles: the Mueller Spiral-Ultra Multi-Blade Spiralizer, which goes for a pretty reasonable $24 on Amazon.
 It also has over 4,500 reviews and is a best-seller on the site.

-Mueller Multi-Blade, 8-in-1 Spiral Slicer, $20 (normally $28), Amazon
+Mueller Spiral-Ultra Multi-Blade, 8-in-1 Spiral Slicer, $24, Amazon

 It comes with four blades — a thicker and thinner julienne cut (those are the ones you'll use for "noodles"), a grater and mandoline — plus a juicer.

 Reviewers online agree that the vertical design makes the spiralizer easier to use than most ("Gravity is my friend," one noted).
 Another said, "It continues to be the best of the bunch, by a wide margin."
 Perhaps the biggest miracle of all: "I even got the kids to eat zoodles."

-This article was originally published on December 12, 2017 on TODAY.com.
+This article was originally published on Dec.
+12, 2017, on TODAY.com.